By Nelson Niederer

 In every aspect, the Rebel was restored and rebuilt to be as original as possible.
 This was the first job in my new career and I can’t say enough about the great work Bob and Jennifer Reed did.
 They didn’t want any corners cut.
 Bob tirelessly searched for the correct parts from all over the country.
 All of our hard work really paid off.

-In August of 2014 we took the restored boat to the 37th Annual Antique Wooden Boat Show in Hessel Michigan, in the beautiful Le Cheneaux Island area on the southern shore of the Upper Peninsula.
-The boat, renamed Passing Thru Time – Rebel II earned 2nd place honors.
+In August of 2014, we took the restored boat to the 37th Annual Antique Wooden Boat Show in Hessel Michigan, in the beautiful Le Cheneaux Island area on the southern shore of the Upper Peninsula.
+The boat, renamed Passing Through Time—Rebel II, earned 2nd place honors.
 Bob and Jennifer are happily enjoying their “new” boat and the success of the project opened doors for more restoration work at my fledgling shop.

 In 2014 we: